Debt Ratios for Residential Financing

-In general, conventional mortgage loans require a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Most underwriting for conventional loans needs a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt.
-Recurring debt includes auto/boat payments, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, auto payments, child support, etcetera.

 For example: